WordPress/performance/docs/Writing-a-module.md

 ## Example

-The following is a minimum module entry point file `/modules/focus/my-module/load.php` (i.e. the module slug is "my-module"):
+The following is a minimum module entry point file `/modules/images/my-module/load.php` (i.e. the module slug is "my-module", and the focus is "images"):

 ```php
 <?php